Description

 Instructions

-- Place the fresh or frozen raspberries in a medium saucepan and cook over medium heat for about 10 minutes, stirring occasionally, until you get a thick raspberry compote.
+- Cook the raspberries in a medium saucepan over medium heat for about 10 minutes, stirring occasionally, until thick and reduced.

-- Reserve about 80 g (1/3 cup) of the compote for filling the layer cake.
+- Reserve about 80 g (⅓ cup) of the compote for filling the cake layers.

-- Blend the remaining compote with an immersion blender or a regular blender, then strain it through a fine sieve to get a smooth, seedless purée.
-Let it cool completely.
+- Blend the remaining compote, then strain it through a fine sieve to remove the seeds and get a smooth raspberry purée.

 Raspberry Cake Layers

-- Preheat your oven to 165°C (325°F).
-Grease a heart cake pan with butter and line the bottom with parchment paper.
+- Preheat the oven to 165°C (325°F), grease a heart-shaped cake pan, and line the bottom with parchment paper.

-- In a large mixing bowl or the bowl of a stand mixer fitted with the whisk attachment, beat the softened butter and sugar for 3 minutes until creamy and smooth.
+- Beat the butter and sugar for 3 minutes until creamy and smooth.

-- Add the egg whites and vanilla extract, and beat for at least 5 minutes until the mixture is fluffy and volumized.
+- Add the egg whites and vanilla and whip for 5 minutes until the mixture is light and fluffy.

-- Incorporate the cooled raspberry purée and mix until the batter is uniform.
+- Mix in the cooled raspberry purée until evenly combined.

 Raspberry Buttercream